Olivia (Fringe episode): Reviews

 Brooklynne Kelly Peters from Blast Magazine praised Anna Torv's acting, because she "brings a sensitivity to Olivia's character that is heart-wrenching but so well integrated into her character that action scenes seem totally natural for her".
 The standout for her however, was John Noble's performance, as he played "lovable and brilliant" Walter and "chillingly conniving" Walternate, both of which makes him "an even more unforgettable character" as the audience sees what Walter could have been.
 The A.V.
-Club's Noel Murray graded the episode with an A−, writing that "the third season of Fringe opened tonight with one of the strongest, boldest episodes in the whole run of the series".
+Clubs Noel Murray graded the episode with an A−, writing that "the third season of Fringe opened tonight with one of the strongest, boldest episodes in the whole run of the series".
 Murray especially praised the "well-written, acted and photographed" taxi scenes between Olivia and Henry.
 The Los Angeles Times Andrew Hanson particularly enjoyed the nine-minute opening, writing that he loved the episode because of three reasons: Olivia "kicked butt" and stayed a step ahead of Walternate, her struggles with identity, and all of the careful details put into the parallel universe.

 After watching the first several episodes of season three, Aaron Riccio of Slant Magazine gave the show 3.5/4 stars, and praised it for making a "huge, game-changing step forward".
 He continued that "Hard science meets soft comedy, and the results are consistently surprising and rarely disappointing.
 The solid mythology and high stakes keep the series moving as forward as quickly as FlashForward and The Event, but the dual tones of the two worlds offer considerably more breadth in the stories it tells... ["Olivia" was] captivating television".
 Robert Bianco from USA Today praised Torv, Noble, and Jackson's performances.
 He however disliked the new plotline of two Olivias, explaining "It's hard to fault the execution of the first two episodes, which skillfully set up Fringe's two competing universes and two misplaced Olivias...
 Yet well-done isn't the same as welcome.
 I'm not giving up on the show, which was one of last year's best.
 But I don't want to spend weeks watching our Olivia suffer and their Olivia make Walter and Peter suffer.
 You have to give writers leeway to take you where they want to go — but at a certain point, commercial entertainment has to be entertaining, or there's no reason to watch".